Buying Property in Turkey | Foreigners' Guide

 - Turkish tax number

-- Translated address document (utility bill from your country)
+- Translated address document, such as a utility bill from your country

 - Photo

-- Currency Exchange Document (bank or exchange office)
+- Currency Exchange Document from bank or exchange office

 - Multilingual experts